Agrippina Fedorovna Chelyadnina

 She married a Boyar in the service of Vasili III of Moscow.
-The marriage was childless, as Fydor died between 1516 and 1518.
-Due to the status of her husband and relitives, Agrippina enjoyed an elite position amongst other courtiers.
+The marriage was childless, as Fyodor died between 1516 and 1518.
+Due to the status of her husband and relatives, Agrippina enjoyed an elite position amongst other courtiers.
 She was appointed governess to Ivan in 1533, before Vasili's death, after which Elena took Agrippina's brother as her lover and ruled as regent.

-After the death of Elena Glinskaya, 20 April 1838, boyars Ivan and Vasili Shuisky staged a coup, arresting Agrippina and her brother.
-She was exiled to Kargopol forced to become a nun.
+After the death of Elena Glinskaya, 20 April 1538, boyars Ivan and Vasili Shuisky staged a coup, arresting Agrippina and her brother.
+She was exiled to Kargopol and forced to become a nun.